Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

 The `vkCmdDispatch` will dispatch `PARTICLE_COUNT / 256` local work groups in the x dimension.
 As our particles array is linear, we leave the other two dimensions at one, resulting in a one-dimensional dispatch.
 But why do we divide the number of particles (in our array) by 256?
 That's because in the previous paragraph we defined that every compute shader in a work group will do 256 invocations.
 So if we were to have 4096 particles, we would dispatch 16 work groups, with each work group running 256 compute shader invocations.
-Getting the two number right usually takes some tinkering and profiling, depending on your workload and the hardware you're running on.
+Getting the two numbers right usually takes some tinkering and profiling, depending on your workload and the hardware you're running on.

 And just as was the case for the compute pipeline, a compute command buffer contains a lot less state then a graphics command buffer.
 There's no need to start a render pass or set a viewport.